bilalcelebi/read-medium-free/README.md

 ### READ MEDIUM ARTICLES FREE ###

 You can read any medium articles by free with Freedium or Read Medium gateaways.
+Basic and Simple.